 for negative t.
 Therefore, we have functions that grow rapidly in positive t and which tends to 0 when t goes to -∞ (times goes back to the past).
 Now, we have to calculate the most optimal parameters a, b, c.

 The approximation algorithm is the following: I chose two nodes – two dates, in which the values of function have to be equal to historical data.
 For these nodes, I solve the equations and determine variables a and b, dependently of c.
 Next, I perform the optimization in c, testing c > 1, for which the sum of squares of errors (differences between approximation and historical dates) is the smallest.
 Which dates do I choose?
 Here, I also test all possibilities (pairs of available dates).
-So the algorithm is as follows: for each pair of dates I test parameter c, for this c, I obtain and b and then, the sum of the square of errors.
+So the algorithm is as follows: for each pair of dates I test parameter c, for this c, I obtain a and b and then, the sum of the square of errors.

 This way, I obtain optimal dates (500 AD and 1974 AD) and the optimal exponent c=10.44 and parameters a and b.
 It turns out that historical data of the world population are best approximated by function with parameters a = 0.299, b = 0.0021.
 The sum of absolute values of errors is 2.2 billion people.